-What do you do when JetBlue adds nonstop service from Fort Lauderdale to Bridgetown for $165RT, you go to Barbados with kids!
+What do you do when JetBlue adds nonstop service from Fort Lauderdale to Bridgetown offering flight deals for $165RT?
+You go to Barbados with kids!
 I don’t know anyone who wouldn’t want to stay in paradise as long as possible but Barbados is a very small island so a long weekend is more than enough time.
 We flew out Friday morning and returned on Sunday.

 Like a lot of Caribbean islands you de-board directly on the tarmac so be prepared to carry your little one down the stairs.
-If you gate checked your stroller you do reclaim it on the tarmac which was great so Jordyn could sit in it while we waited in the immigration line.
+If you have a baby like we did, this is where having a carrier would come in handy!
+If you gate checked your stroller you do reclaim it on the tarmac which was great so our eldest could sit in it while we waited in the immigration line.
+Read more tips on surviving the airport with kids here.

 Where to Stay in Barbados

 We stayed at the Hilton Barbados and loved it.
 It’s right on a beautiful beach, with white sand and crystal clear warm water.
 Every room overlooks the beach, ours overlooked both the beach and pool.
 It was a quick 25min ride from the airport and a $12USD taxi ride.
 They don’t have cribs but they do offer free pack n plays which we took full advantage of for Kennedy to sleep in.
-The room we stayed in had both a tub and stand up shower, so great for kids.
-Children under 5 also eat free so we didn’t have to pay for any of Jordyn’s meals that we ate at the resort.
+The room we stayed in had both a tub and stand up shower, great for families.
+Children under 5 also eat free so we didn’t have to pay for any of our kids meals we ate at the resort.

 Things to Do in Barbados with Kids: Our Barbados Itinerary